-For the romantics, this is a key spot to visit; this is where young Will courted his bride-to-be (no doubt he called upon his powers of poetry to win her hand).
+For the romantics, this is a key spot to visit; where young Will courted his bride-to-be (no doubt using his powers of poetry to win her hand).

-After your visit to this collection of properties you can say, as the character of Edmund did in King Lear "The wheel is come full circle: I am here."
+After your visit to this collection of properties you can say, as Edmund did in King Lear "The wheel is come full circle: I am here."

 Show your smartphone ticket at each entrance.

 Cancellations are not possible for this ticket.

 - Anne Hathaway's Cottage can be reached via bus X18, from Wood St